 Ampicillin Side Effects

-Some side effects of ampicillin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for ampicillin may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to ampicillin: oral capsules, oral for suspension, parenteral powder for injection or infusion

 Side effects include:

 GI effects (diarrhea, nausea), rash.

 For Healthcare Professionals

 Applies to ampicillin: compounding powder, injectable powder for injection, oral capsule, oral powder for reconstitution

 The eruption that is sometimes observed in ampicillin-treated patients with undiagnosed infectious mononucleosis is characterized by a delayed pruritic maculopapular erythematous rash that generally occurs 5 to 10 days after ampicillin therapy is initiated.
 It is often more severe and extensive and longer in duration than the typical spontaneous eruption of infectious mononucleosis, but does not necessarily indicate a lifelong allergy to ampicillin or other penicillin derivatives.
 Although this type of reaction has been described with penicillin and also tetracycline, ampicillin has been implicated most frequently.
 Therefore, ampicillin may not be suitable in patients suspected of having infectious mononucleosis.